Tuesday 15 July 1941

 US Military: Having finally been supplied with Prestone antifreeze for their P-35As in the Philippines, the pilots of the 3rd and 20th Pursuit Squadrons finally complete their qualifications on the fighter.

 The US sets up a base at Argentia Bay, Newfoundland.
-Opening today are the Argentia US Naval Air Station and the US Naval Operating Base.
+Opening today is the Argentia US Naval Air Station and the US Naval Operating Base.

 German Military: Throughout the war, working on the front lines is extremely hazardous for German war correspondents and photographers.
-Today, two men in this capacity perish: Max Kretzer, 87, German writer; and Walter Ruttmann, 53, German film director.
+Today, two men in this capacity perish, namely, Max Kretzer, 87, German writer; and Walter Ruttmann, 53, German film director.

 Lieutenant General Erwin Rommel is named the official commander of Panzer Group Afrika.

 Italian Military: Inigo Campioni is appointed the governor of the Italian Aegean Islands, also known as the Italian Dodecanese.